Big Problems: Making Sense of 2020

 Of course!
 The course is worth 1 credit.

 This course is offered Pass/Fail ONLY.
-In order to pass this course, you must attend all discussion section meetings, attend/watch all public lectures, complete short readings as assigned in your discussion section, and substantively contribute to your group’s zine project.
+To pass, students are expected to attend all discussion section meetings, attend/watch all public lectures, and complete short readings assigned by each speaker.

 This is where we defer to our extraordinary zine experts at Barnard’s Zine Library.
 They use the following definition: “A zine, short for fanzine or magazine, is a DIY* subculture self-publication, usually made on paper and reproduced with a photocopier or printer.
 Zine creators are often motivated by a desire to share knowledge or experience with people in marginalized or otherwise less-empowered communities" (Barnard Zine Library, "Zine Basics").